codingadventures/LINQBridgeVs/README.md

 ### LINQPad

 LINQPad must be present in the system before installing the extension otherwise it will not be possible to complete the configuration.
-Either the portable and the installed version are supported.
+Either the portable or the installed version are supported.

 Custom folders for LINQPad queries and plugins are supported.
 This extension reads the configuration files located here:

 * _%APPDATA%\LINQPad\PluginLocations.txt_
 * _%APPDATA%\LINQPad\QueryLocations.txt_

-Please remember that if you set a custom folder through LINQPad for either plugins or queries and then you go back to the default folder you need to either delete manually the two files above or their content.
+Please remember that if you set a custom folder through LINQPad for either plugins or queries and then you go back to the default folder you need to manually delete either the two files above or their content.

 ## Error Tracking